carpentries-incubator/python-interactive-data-visualizations/setup.md

 > Follow the directions in [Create a new environment]({{page.root}}/01-create-new-environment)).
 {: .callout}

+## Create a GitHub account (if you don't already have one)

+You can sign up for a GitHub account at [github.com/signup](https://github.com/signup)

+Make sure to choose a general purpose email that you are likely to still have access to in 5 years - that is, not an email tied to a specific workplace, university, or Internet Service Provider.

+Make sure to also choose an appropriate username that you are comfortable putting on your resume or sharing with colleagues - some variation of your name is a good idea.

+After you have a GitHub account, you should also download GitHub Desktop, so that you can clone, pull, and push without having to use the command line.
+You can download GitHub Desktop [here](https://desktop.github.com).

 ## Installing Python Using Anaconda

 {% include python_install.html %}